readyready15728/misc/awakemud-notes.md

 * The Royal Hospital in Portland sells DocWagon modulators and medical supplies.
 * The Royal Hospital in Portland also installs cyberware (maybe).
-* Jana Ca'Haeden in the Davis Street Offices of Portland offers work.
+* Jana Ca'Haeden in the Davis Street Offices of Portland offers work for less experienced runners.
 There is also a Matrix terminal in her office.
 * There is another Matrix terminal in the Davis Street Offices on the same floor as Jana Ca'Haeden in a vacant office.
 * Trojan Combat Supplies Store on the ground floor of Telestrian Habitat in